andizq/discminer/example/mwc480_12co/README.rst

 Generate model channel maps
 ---------------------------

-Generate and inspect the model channel maps with:
+Next, generate and inspect the model channel maps with:

 .. code-block:: bash

    discminer channels

 This is usually the first command to run after ``discminer parfile``, since several subsequent diagnostics depend on the model cube and residuals.
-These are the channel map residuals obtained for MWC480:
+Here is a view of the channel map residuals obtained for MWC480:

 .. image:: png/channel_maps_residuals.png
    :width: 80%